paploo/DieStats/README.md

 This library will focus on producing several main pieces:

-1. Structures for building and modeling die expressions, and
-2. A net.paploo.diestats.statistics package focused around probability distribution functions.
+1. A statistics package focused around probability distribution function combinatorics,
+2. An Die Expression Tree that can be evaluated to generate PDFs, CDFs, or values.
+3.

 ## History